wernerwa/pat-template/readme.md

 ## Other template engines ##

-Readers may also be used to read templates that have been created for other template enginges than patTemplate.
+Readers may also be used to read templates that have been created for other template engines than patTemplate.
 We already delivered a reader, that is able to read templates that have been created for HTML_Template_IT and treat them like patTemplate templates.
-If you want to implement a reader for other engines, you'll have to make yourself fimiliar with the internal structure of patTemplate.
+If you want to implement a reader for other engines, you'll have to make yourself familiar with the internal structure of patTemplate.
 We'll post more information on this subject at a latter point.

 ## Caching ##

 patTemplate supports caching of the returned templates structures.
 As the caching is still in beta state and the internal plugin API may change, documentation on this topic will follow, once the API is stable enough.

-* Output Filters #
+# Output Filters #

 Output Filters allow you to modify the output, after all variables have been added and the template has been parsed.
 You could use it, to remove unecessesary whitespace, compress the output or obfuscate all email addresses.

 ## Creating you own output filter ##

 An output filter has to be a class that extends from `patTemplate_OutputFilter`.
-You have to place the file that conatains your filter in the folder `patTemplate/OutputFilter`.
+You have to place the file that contains your filter in the folder `patTemplate/OutputFilter`.
 In this class you only need to implement one method called `apply()`.
 This method will be called by patTemplate when `patTemplate::displayParsedTemplate()` is called by the script.
 Before the resulting HTML code is sent to the browser, your filter will have the oportunity to modify or filter the resulting HTML.
 The apply method has to accept one string parameter, in which it will receive the HTML code.
 After modifying it, you just have to return to modified HTML.